Treehouse of Horror IX: "The Terror of Tiny Toon"

-Starship Poopers
+"Starship Poopers"

 Marge discovers Maggie's first baby tooth, which appears to be a sharp fang.
-Maggie later loses her legs and sprouts her green tentacles.
+Maggie later loses her legs and sprouts green tentacles.
 Maggie's pacifier sucks contact the alien duo Kang and Kodos.
 They arrive at the Simpson house, coming to retrieve Maggie.
 Marge reveals that Kang is Maggie's real father and explains how it happened.

 Kang and Kodos demand that the Simpsons give Maggie to them, but Homer refuses which starts a big fight between Kang and Homer until Bart suggests that they appear on The Jerry Springer Show to resolve their issues.
 When an audience member criticizes Kang, he vaporizes her, as well as the rest of the audience and the film crew.
 Everyone looks guiltily as host Jerry Springer does a monologue encouraging them to put their differences aside and do what is best for Maggie.
 However, Maggie attacks Springer, killing him, causing Kang and Homer to fight again, much to Marge's embarrassment.

 After leaving the studio, Kang and Kodos threaten to destroy every politician in Washington unless given Maggie.
 Marge slyly implies that the aliens could not possibly destroy every politician, and they fly off to do so.
 As the Simpsons prepare to head home, Maggie says in Kang's voice that she will drive, and laughs diabolically before stating that she needs blood as the credits begin.

 Production

-Like the other Treehouse of Horror episodes to that point, the segments of "Treehouse of Horror IX" were credited to different writers.
+Much like the other Treehouse of Horror episodes up to that point, the segments of "Treehouse of Horror IX" were credited to different writers.
 "Hell Toupée" was written by Donick Cary.
 "Terror of Tiny Toon" was written by Larry Doyle.
 "Starship Poopers" was written by David X. Cohen and, until season 32's "Podcast News", was the last writing credit he ever received for the show.
 The episode continues the Treehouse of Horror tradition of having the credits re-written as "scary names".
-Cohen's executive producer credit is "David 'Watch Futurama' Cohen" is a reference to the show Futurama, created by Cohen and Matt Groening, which premiered 5 months later.
+Cohen's executive producer credit is "David 'Watch Futurama' Cohen" in a reference to the show Futurama, created by Cohen and Matt Groening, which premiered 5 months later.

 Much of the animation in the first segment, "Hell Toupée", was worked on by assistant director Chris Clements.
 Moe's death scene was originally more violent, but it was toned down at the request of Mike Scully.

-The title of the second segment, "Terror of the Tiny Toon", is a reference of the Animated television series Tiny Toon Adventures, as well as the movie The Terror of Tiny Town.
+The title of the second segment, "The Terror of Tiny Toon", is a reference of the Animated television series Tiny Toon Adventures, as well as the movie The Terror of Tiny Town.
 The animators looked forward to working on this segment because they were fans of Itchy & Scratchy.
 Poochie from the Simpsons episode "The Itchy & Scratchy & Poochie Show" makes a cameo during this segment.